alexaiken/mpas-regent/README.md

 ## Instructions to run regent on Sherlock:

+First, get Prof. Aiken to invite you to sherlock.

+You can then log onto sherlock by doing ssh <sunetID>@login.sherlock.stanford.edu <br />
+, and then typing in your Stanford password and 2FA.

 **load modules** <br />
 module load python <br />
 module load openmpi/2.0.2 <br />